 MAIN DUTIES AND RESPONSIBILITIES

 To assist in the day to day aspects of the kiosk and ensure that customers’ expectation of food and beverage and customer service are met.
-This will include equipment cleanliness, food and drinks, health and safety, customer-care, catering administration and park admission.
+This will include equipment cleanliness, serving food and drinks, health and safety, customer-care, catering administration and park admission.

 Opening and closing the kiosk and making sure it is secure at all times.